 The scale of operations of Polymetal Group involves a high level of responsibility to shareholders, employees, business partners and society at large.
 We have developed a number of fundamental business principles (Code of Conduct) in order to conduct our business activities in accordance with the highest ethical and legal standards.
 Ensuring fair, transparent and honest business practices is one of our core values.
 Polymetal has adopted a policy of zero tolerance towards bribery, fraud and corruption, as they are illegal and completely contrary to the principles to which we adhere.
 All employees of Polymetal should at all times operate in accordance with the Code of Conduct.

 Polymetal London ltd tax strategy

 Polymetal London ltd is a 100% subsidiary of Polymetal International plc and the only group company registered in the UK.
-The following information is disclosed as it relates to UK taxation.
+The following information has been disclosed as it relates to UK taxation: